Tax and Compliance 10 min

 3. Pension funds

 Pension funds provide an income for retirees based on how long the retiree has paid into them, and their average earnings over that period.
 Like other types of social security, the active beneficiaries receive income from those currently paying into the funds.
-Many pension funds also cover people with disabilities.
+Many pension funds also usually cover people with disabilities.

-Pension funds are usually governed by national legislation.
+Pension funds are often governed by national legislation.
 In the US, for instance, the main regulations are laid out in the Federal Insurance Contributions Act (FICA), while in Canada, it’s managed by the Canada Pension Plan (CPP).

 4. Unemployment insurance